redelacruz/HARamdiskDBManager/README.md

 **`USE_ROOT`**: `false`\
 Allows the app to use `sudo` elevation in order to copy and store the database as root.
 Do not use this option without first verifying that the app works without it.\
 *Note: You likely won't need `USE_ROOT` even if your Home Assistant implementation runs as root in a privileged Docker container.
-The app only uses read operations for copying, so root is not needed to clone the database into backup.
-And Home Assistant doesn't care if the database is owned by a non-root user because its root permissions supersede them.\
+The app only uses read operations for copying, so root is not needed to clone the database into backup.\
 You might need `USE_ROOT` if you modified the permissions of the recorder database to deny non-root users read access to it or if your Home Assistant implementation runs as a non-root, non-`1000:1000` user.*